elgw/dotter/README.md

 ### Shifts and chromatic aberrations

-This section describes geometric aberrations to microscopy images and what we can do about them.
-In short there are two major sources,
+There are two major sources of geometric distortions to the images,

  1. Shifts between channels, caused mainly by incorrectly aligned mirrors in the optical path (they might not be mechanically stable and wiggle around).
  2. Chromatic aberrations, including a wavelength dependent magnifications and some other non-linearities.